Titanium (band): 2013-2014: Commercial success, Mariah Carey tour

 In 2013, Titanium signed a managing deal with Mike Cammarata who is the manager of American boy band Big Time Rush.
 Titanium's All For You album was released in Australia on 4 October 2013, under the title All For You 2.0.

 In November 2014, the boy-band was the opening act for Mariah Carey on the New Zealand stop of her world tour, The Elusive Chanteuse Show, at Vector Arena in Auckland.

 2015-2016: Move to the United States

-In May 2015 the band moved to the United States of America as a four-piece.
-They are currently living in the city of Atlanta, Georgia, continuing to record and release music as an independent group.
+In May 2015 the band moved to Atlanta, Georgia to continue to record and release music as a four-piece.

 Musical style

 Titanium's music style contains elements of teen pop, dance-pop, and R&B influences.

 Songs "Come On Home" and "Sky" were particularly noted by music critics for the genres of pop and dance, for their "powerhouse" vocals and "catchy" choruses.
 The band demonstrates influences from American boy bands Boyz II Men, 'N Sync and the Backstreet Boys but also other influential artists such as Michael Jackson and Beyoncé.